MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-solution-overview.md

 Insider risk management in Microsoft 365 uses the full breadth of service and 3rd-party indicators to help you quickly identify, triage, and act on risky user activity.
 By using logs from Microsoft 365 and Microsoft Graph, insider risk management allows you to define specific policies to identify risk indicators and to take action to mitigate these risks.

-## To configure insider risk management for Microsoft 365
+## Configure insider risk management for Microsoft 365

+Use the following steps to configure insider risk management for your organization:

 ![Insider risk solution insider risk management steps](../media/ir-solution-ir-steps.png)